EternalllZM/rtd-codz/docs/source/rules.rst

 - **Content goes in #zombies-streams.**

-Please ensure that your streams and videos go into this channel and do not creep into other channels not related to that specific content.
+Please ensure that your zombies related streams and videos go into this channel and do not creep into other channels not related to that specific content.

 Rule 2 - No NSFW or Disruptive Content
 ------------
 .. important::
     :ref:`Please do not post pornographic or suggestive content.
-Furthermore, do not intentionally post disruptive content that is likely to cause drama or arguments.`
+Do not intentionally post disruptive content that is likely to cause drama or arguments.`

 - **Includes profile, username, text, and voice chats.**